Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers: Abstract

 \section{Abstract}

 Thermally induced magnetization dynamics is currently a flourishing field of research due to its potential application in information technology.
 We study the paradigmatic system of a magnetic domain wall in a thermal gradient which is interacting with an adjacent superconductor.
-The spin-transfer torques arising in this system due to the combined action of the giant thermoelectric effect and the creation of equal-spin pairs in the superconductor are large enough to efficiently move the domain wall even in a ballistic situation.
-The mechanism is independent of hard to control impurity effects and paves the way to observe superconductivity-induced domain wall motion in realistic setups.
+The spin-transfer torques arising in this system due to the combined action of the giant thermoelectric effect and the creation of equal-spin pairs in the superconductor are large enough to give rise to high domain wall velocities $10^3$ times larger than previously predicted.

-The essence of the thermoelectric or Seebeck effect is that a temperature gradient along a structure gives rise to a charge current and, hence, a bias voltage in an open circuit.
-However, in recent years a new paradigm has emerged by coupling spin and heat degrees of freedom -- called spin caloritronics \cite{Bauer2012}.
+In recent years a new field of research has emerged by coupling spin and heat degrees of freedom -- called spin caloritronics \cite{Bauer2012}.
 In particular, the spin Seebeck effect, that is the generation of a spin imbalance by a temperature gradient, has been discussed.
 Further, a thermally induced spin-transfer torque (STT), based on the spin-dependent Seebeck effect was predicted and its influence on the domain wall (DW) motion has been discussed\cite{Berger1985,Jen1986,Hatami2007,Kovalev2009,Hals2010,Hinzke2011,Yan2011,Moretti2017}.
-The thermally induced STT can have at least two physical origins: (i) magnonic STT \cite{Torrejon2012,Jiang2013,Ramsay2015} and (ii) STT exerted by electronic quasiparticles \cite{Yu2010,Pushp2015}.
+There is also experimental evidence of the thermally-induced STT in ferromagnetic systems via observations of the magnetization switching and domain wall motion \cite{Jen1986_2,Torrejon2012,Jiang2013,Ramsay2015,Yu2010,Pushp2015}.
+The main mechanisms of the thermal STT are spin transfer via magnons and via thermally-induced electron spin flow.